 On Campus Spaces

 You will learn quickly how—and how necessary it is—to balance your academic responsibilities with out of the classroom engagement in a new community.
 Summer@Brown students will be able to make their own decisions throughout each day about how they spend their time.
-Time management is a skill that will serve you well once in college, so learning this skill by practicing it while in high school is highly beneficial.
+Time management is a skill that will serve you well in college, so learning this skill by practicing it while in high school is highly beneficial.
 At a minimum, you will be expected to attend 3 hours of class each weekday; complete 2 to 3 hours of out of class work each day, sometimes with classmates; understand the dining hall locations and hours so you are able to eat while on campus each day, keep yourself hydrated throughout the day and make sure you get a good night of sleep.
 We also hope that you will take advantage of the many extra-curricular activities that will be available to you.

 Contacting Pre-College Students

-You and your parents/guardians may find that cell phones are the most convenient option for keeping in touch.
-Except in emergency situations, Brown University staff cannot honor requests to locate a student; hence, our request is that prior to the start of the program you and your parents/guardians arrange the frequency and methods for keeping regular times to be in touch while you are attending.
 If there is an emergency situation in which a student needs to be contacted, parents/guardians can contact the Brown Department of Public Safety: 401-863-3322 and ask to speak to the Student Life Manager on Call.
-Please note in your call that the student is a commuter student.
 If you have any non-emergency questions or concerns, please contact the Pre-College office at 401-863-7900 Monday to Friday from 8:30 a.m. to 4:30 p.m.
-EST.
+ET.

 Personal Health and Medical Emergencies

-If you have a minor health concern, you can be seen at Brown University’s Health Services Monday to Friday, 8 a.m. to 4 p.m.
-EST. Should you need to visit Health Services, you are encouraged to schedule an appointment by calling 401-863-3953.
+If you have a minor health concern, you can be seen at Brown University’s Health Services Monday to Friday 8 a.m. to 4 p.m.
+ET.
+Should you need to visit Health Services, you are encouraged to schedule an appointment by calling 401-863-3953.
 Nursing advice is available 24/7 at 401-863-1330, and certified first aid staff are also available to assist on evenings or weekends.
 If you require non-emergency care from a healthcare professional outside of Brown University Health Services hours, you may also be taken to a local Urgent Care facility.
 In the event of a medical emergency, you will generally be transported to Hasbro Children’s Hospital in Providence.

 You are responsible for safely storing and taking your own prescription medication.
-If you are not accustomed to managing your own medication you should work with your family to determine the best approach to do so during the program.
+If you are not accustomed to managing your own medication you should work with your parent(s)/guardian(s) to determine the best approach to do so during the program.

 Class Attendance